This time around, I’d like to signal you to land on another important section of PBXDom settings and pick up some new skills and knowledge.

 I personally consider it as one of the important aspects of working with PBXDom.
 In fact, there are times when you feel like you must know about your company’s landline resources and extensions as you sense it’s needed.
 Therefore, knowing where to refer on PBXDom and how to do it in advance can come in handy.
 So stay tuned!

 Adding and introducing landlines and extensions on PBXDom is done automatically whenever the first call is made or received by a number.
 So interesting to know that—in contrast to what some of us might think—it’s not a manual process to add and introduce our landlines and extensions.

-In order to know about your landlines and extensions, first you need to refer to the Settings button right at the top of PBXDom interface, and then select PBX setting from the menu list.
+To know about your landlines and extensions, first, you need to refer to the Settings button right at the top of the PBXDom interface and then select the PBX setting from the menu list.

-Then hover your mouse over Extension/Trunk Alias tab and click on it.
+Then hover your mouse over the Extension/Trunk Alias tab and click on it.